 Farmland prices exhibit low volatility in general and in particular when compared to listed equities.
 See below the relative performances of the MSCI Eastern Europe index*, the index SOFIX** and the Bulgarian farmland market for the last 10 years.
-The volatility of the BG farmland is almost 2 times lower than the one of the index of listed equities in Bulgaria and the one of the index of comparable region of Eastern Europe.
+The volatility of the BG farmland is close to 2 times lower than the one of the index of listed equities in Bulgaria and the one of the index of comparable region of Eastern Europe.

 * MSCI Eastern Europe Index reflects companies with large and average capitalization from the region;